pintocr/installment-ui/README.md

 # installment-ui
 Tech Innovation Days 2023.
-Prototype of an AI-Chat who creates installment configs
+Prototype of an AI-Chat who creates installment configs.
+Here will be the code for the Frontend.